Robert-Emerson/overengineered-app-template/readme.md

-# Title
+# Description

-Template for a modern, over-engineered web app that uses containers and service mesh for no reason other than because it can
+Template for a modern, over-engineered web app that uses containers and service mesh for no reason other than because it can (and because I want to get a bit more experience with 'em)

 ## Dependencies